Frank Hawthorne: Crystal chemistry of tourmaline-supergroup minerals

 The tourmaline minerals rival the amphiboles in complexity, and were relatively neglected until twenty-five years ago.
 Hawthorne and his students began crystal-chemical work on these minerals and rapidly identified a new subgroup of tourmaline minerals, showed that tourmaline has more complicated cation-ordering patterns than was hitherto thought, and a new classification scheme for the tourmaline-supergroup minerals was approved by the International Mineralogical Association.
 There has since been a major increase in tourmaline studies, turning it into a petrogenetically useful mineral.

 Description of new minerals

-Systematic work on the crystal chemistry of rock-forming minerals have led to the discovery many hitherto unrecognized types of chemical substitution, e.g. The main interest with regard to rare accessory minerals is the opportunity to examine novel crystal structures in relation to the hierarchical organization of structural arrangements in general.
-Often by serendipity, this work has led to some very interesting findings [e.g., the discovery of thiosulphate in sidpietersite and [C_{4}-Hg_{2+4}]_{4+} groups in mikecoxite Hawthorne has been involved in the discovery of 180 new mineral species.
+Systematic work on the crystal chemistry of rock-forming minerals have led to the discovery many hitherto unrecognized types of chemical substitution, e.g. The main interest with regard to accessory minerals is the opportunity to examine novel crystal structures in relation to the hierarchical organization of structural arrangements in general.
+Often by serendipity, this work has led to some interesting findings such as the discovery of thiosulphate in sidpietersite and [C_{4}-Hg_{2+4}]_{4+} groups in mikecoxite Hawthorne has been involved in the discovery of 180 new mineral species.